sraman26/vitality-fitness/journals/mike_miklius.md

 4.24.23: Completed error handling and ran flake8 and black.
 Aaron was the coder.
 Everyone was the in the chair at some point do their unit tests.

 4.25.23: Worked on CSS and improving application visuals; Created an image carousel for the main page; Created a background video for login and signup pages; Tahmid was in the chair today coding.

+4.26.23: Worked on implementing a third-party Youtube embeded video api; modified various JSX files to allow for the youtube implementation; made a new router and query for the youtube funcitonality;

+4.27.23: fixed some error handling with the youtube videos; allowed the page to load even if there is no input data for third party youtube api; Aaron was our coder today